RunestoneInteractive/webfundamentals/_sources/CGI/basiccgi.rst

 This should be pretty self explanatory.
 When you run this program it generates the text that looks just like the text you might find in a file named hello.html.

 Now the next question is to ask how does this happen?
 How can I get this hello program to generate code and serve my own browser?
 The first thing you need to do is create a folder called ``www``.
-In the ``www`` folder make a second folder called ``cgi-bin`` and place create a ``hello.py`` file in that folder.
+In the ``www`` folder make a second folder called ``cgi-bin`` and place a ``hello.py`` file in that folder.

 From the command line make sure that you are in the ``www`` folder and run the following command: